Same-sex marriage in South Africa

-Same-sex marriage in South Africa has been legal since the Civil Union Act, 2006 came into force on 30 November 2006.
+Same-sex marriage has been legal in South Africa since the Civil Union Act, 2006 came into force on 30 November 2006.
 The decision of the Constitutional Court in the case of Minister of Home Affairs v Fourie on 1 December 2005 extended the common-law definition of marriage to include same-sex spouses—as the Constitution of South Africa guarantees equal protection before the law to all citizens regardless of sexual orientation—and gave Parliament one year to rectify the inequality in the marriage statutes.

 On 14 November 2006, the National Assembly passed a law allowing same-sex couples to legally solemnise their union 229 to 41, which was subsequently approved by the National Council of Provinces on 28 November in a 36 to 11 vote, and the law came into effect two days later.

-South Africa was the fifth country in the world and the first in Africa to legalise same-sex marriage.
+South Africa was the fifth country in the world to legalise same-sex marriage after the Netherlands, Belgium, Spain and Canada, and remains the only African country to have done so.

+A majority of South Africans are in favor of same-sex marriage being legal.

+In November 2025, it was reported that 1.4% of men and 1.0% of women in cohabiting relationships were in same-sex unions.
+The proportion of such relationships has increased significantly since same-sex marriage was legalized in SA.

+Men in same-sex unions tend to be younger than men in heterosexual unions, but among women there is little age difference.
+The odds of being in a same-sex union are around 1.5 times higher among white South Africans than in other race groups.
+The proportion of South Africans in same-sex unions is roughly the same across the country's provinces.

 History

 Background

 South Africa was the first country in the world to safeguard sexual orientation as a human right in its Constitution.
-Both the Interim Constitution, which came into force on 27 April 1994, and the final Constitution, which replaced it on 4 February 1997, forbid discrimination on the basis of sex, gender or sexual orientation.
+The Constitution of South Africa, which took effect on 4 February 1997, forbids discrimination on the basis of sex, gender or sexual orientation.
 These equality rights formed the basis for a series of court decisions granting specific rights to couples in long-term same-sex relationships: